5 Potential Problems with Retiring Early

 2. Lack of Affordable Health Care

-Outside planning ahead, make the most of shopping for coverage.
+Along with planning ahead, make the most of shopping for coverage.
 Look for subsidies provided under Obamacare, and shop around at least annually to make sure your rates stay as affordable as possible.

 For more information on health care in retirement, check out our on-demand webinar from CFP® Jason Newcomer, Health Care Costs in Retirement.
 You can also learn more about Medicare on our podcast, The Guided Retirement Show™.
 Episodes 6, 7, and 22 are all with Medicare expert Tom Allen.